 The service plans are in the Phoenix data base system.
-They are subject to review/approval by SCDHHS.
-The RN Care Coordinator submits the PSCP to the MCC waiver administration staff at the SMA.
-All plans are reviewed and approved by SMA waiver staff prior to implementation.
+They are subject to review/approval by DHHS.

 h.
 Service Plan Review and Update.
 The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
 Specify the minimum schedule for the review and update of the service plan: